 Gladwell tends to stick with issues in the public domain than unearth new mysteries altogether.
 What sets him apart is his ingenious knack for revealing interesting yet little-known facets which others fail to see.

-‘What the Dog Saw’ is a compilation of his favorite articles/essays Gladwell has contributed to The New Yorker over the years.
-His self-effacing demeanor shines through in the preface wherein he admits that he never wanted to be a writer in the first place; he wanted to be an advertising professional but couldn’t make it as none of the eighteen ad agencies he had applied to, considered him deserving!
+‘What the Dog Saw’ is a compilation of his favorite essays he has contributed to The New Yorker over the years.
+His self-effacing demeanor shines through in the preface wherein he admits that he never wanted to be a writer in the first place.
+He wanted to be an advertising professional but couldn’t make it as none of the eighteen ad agencies he had applied to considered him deserving!

-Gladwell is a witty, intelligent writer and ‘What the Dog Saw’ is a testimony to his knack of exposing fresh perspectives and unearthing parts of the story that were never told.
-His detractors’ view about Gladwell offering generalizations notwithstanding, I would recommend this book for Gladwell’s brilliant storytelling skills in his trademark brand of social psychology.
+‘What the Dog Saw’ is a testimony to Gladwell’s knack for exposing fresh perspectives and unearthing parts of the story that were never told.
+His detractors’ view about Gladwell offering generalizations notwithstanding, I would recommend this book for his brilliant storytelling skills and wit.